hanif-shafei/Notes/Prism/Traits/LazyGate(obsolete).md

 ### **LazyGate Trait**

-The `LazyGate` trait allows you to programmatically log in a user by their ID, bypassing traditional authentication.
+The `LazyGate` trait allows you to programmatically authenticate a user by their ID based on a "gatekeeper" query parameter in the request, bypassing traditional authentication.
 This is useful for testing or controlled scenarios.

 ---